In this article

 Note: Scanning attachments in Security Sandbox might delay the delivery of some messages for up to 3 minutes.

-9. Configure SMTP MTA-STS Protocol to Enforce End-to-End Email Encryption
+9. Configure SMTP MTA-STS protocol to enforce end-to-end email encryption

+The traditional Simple Mail Transfer Protocol (SMTP) protocol has two significant loopholes that can be exploited to eavesdrop on your domain’s email communication or even redirect them to an SMTP server set up by an attacker.
 While SMTP promises encrypted messages, the encryption is first initiated by an unencrypted message (STARTTLS) that attackers can tamper with.
 Yet another nightmare scenario involves changing the recipient’s email server address (MX record) and redirecting encrypted mails to the attacker’s inbox where the emails are unencrypted.

 Configuring MTA-STS addresses the fundamental issue with the SMTP protocol and definitely gives your email security an upgrade.